Degiorgio/RL-MultiAgentMultiPolicySocialDilemma/README.txt

 =====

 0. Code needs clean-up, especially type-hints.
-1. Configurations are currently hard coded, create an approbate interface
+1. Configurations are currently hard coded, create the appropriate interface
 2. Currently only DQN and PPO is implemented, use different RL algorithms.